Find Schools

 • Life Science Research Assistant

 There were about 38,700 jobs for Molecular and Cellular Biologist in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Molecular and Cellular Biologist by 2026.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+There will be an estimated 3,700 positions for Molecular and Cellular Biologist per year.

 undefined